 In 2011, I received a small token from a government-owned IT school as the Most Proficient IT Instructor for topping the proficiency test and evaluation given to all IT instructors in the institute.
 The said school was built in 2008 to give quality education to thousands of poor and disadvantaged high school graduates and learn IT skills through scholarship program awarded by the city government to deserving students.
 I truly appreciate that simple recognition from the school that helped me become a better trainer and mentor.

-Actually, I was one of the pioneers of the UNV-Cisco ICT Program in the Philippines (sponsored by Cisco Systems, Inc.) with the mission to promote the value of ICT in our country through the use of ICT Learning Program and to collaborate with other agencies in eliminating issues of gender equality in IT.
+Actually, I was one of the pioneers of the UNV-Cisco ICT Program in the Philippines (sponsored by Cisco Systems, Inc.) from 2005 - 2006.
+My mission was to promote the value of ICT in our country through the use of ICT Learning Program and to collaborate with other agencies in eliminating issues of gender equality in IT.
 This great experience helped me to truly understand how to fill the gap between the industry requirements and the academia in terms of relevant training.
 And it made me realize how much both our students and professionals need proper trainings from someone with valuable experience from two different worlds.

 My primary work day consists of writing software programs, developing .NET applications, reviewing codes, blogging, consulting, teaching, mentoring, and training IT students and/or professionals, and giving talks and seminars to schools and colleges.
 I also maintain a blog "dot Net From Manila", where I share my experiences and solutions to some common problems we experience as Microsoft .NET developer.
 I live in Las Piñas City, Philippines with my lovely wife, Lany, together with our pretty and smart daughter, Helen.